-New York: Charles Scribner's Sons, 1920.
-First Edition.
+New York: A.L.
+Burt Company, 1920 [but 1923].
 Fitzgerald's first novel, an examination of the lives of well-to-do youth before and after World War I, showing "sensitive and intelligent young people reacting to new sex customs, new literary ideas, and prosperity" (Coan, America in Fiction, p.115).
-Bruccoli A5.1.a.
-Item #5734
+Bruccoli A5.1.n.
+Item #5216